ChandrikaBhargaviAchanta/Customer-Segmentation-and-Transaction-Analysis/README.md

 The company is facing challenges in understanding and maximizing customer value.
 They require a deeper understanding of customer behavior, preferences, and profitability to improve marketing strategies, enhance customer retention, and optimize revenue generation.

 # Key Business Challenges:
 **Lack of Customer Segmentation:** The company lacks a clear understanding of different customer segments and their unique needs and behaviors.
 This hinders targeted marketing efforts and personalized customer experiences.
 **Limited Customer Lifetime Value (CLTV) Assessment:**  The company may not be effectively measuring and maximizing the long-term value of its customers.
 **Inefficient Customer Retention:**  The company may be losing valuable customers due to insufficient customer retention strategies.
-**Suboptimal Marketing Campaigns:** Marketing efforts may not be effectively reaching the right customers with the right messages at the right time.
+**Suboptimal Marketing Campaigns:** Marketing efforts may not effectively reach the right customers with the right messages at the right time.

 # Solution:
 The SQL implementation aims to address these challenges by: